Philip Pullman: Early life and education

 Pullman married Judith Speller in 1970 and they have two sons.
-At the time of his marriage he began teaching children aged 9 to 13 at Bishop Kirk Middle School in Summertown, North Oxford, as well as writing school plays.
+At the time of his marriage he began teaching children aged 9 to 13 at Bishop Kirk Middle School in Summertown, North Oxford, where he also wrote school plays.
+He recalls retelling classics for his students: "My real purpose in telling them stories was to practice telling stories.
+And I practiced on the greatest model of storytelling we’ve got, which is The Iliad and The Odyssey.

+Writing

-His first published work was The Haunted Storm, which was joint-winner of the New English Library's Young Writer's Award in 1972, but which he refuses to discuss.
-Galatea, an adult fantasy-fiction novel, followed in 1978, but it was his school plays which inspired his first children's book, Count Karlstein, in 1982.
-He stopped teaching shortly after the publication of his second children's book, The Ruby in the Smoke (1986), which has a Victorian setting.
+His debut novel, The Haunted Storm (1972) was joint-winner of the New English Library's Young Writer's Award, but he refuses to discuss it.
+He followed it with Galatea, (1978) an adult fantasy.
+Kirkus Reviews wrote: "Pullman is not without ideas or talent; both shine often enough through this grandiose muddle to make one wonder what he'll do next."
+His school plays inspired his first children's book, Count Karlstein (1982).
+He stopped teaching shortly after the publication of The Ruby in the Smoke (1985), a Victorian mystery and the first book in the Sally Lockhart quartet, followed by The Shadow in the North (1986), The Tiger in the Well (1990) and The Tin Princess (1994).
+He collaborated with David Mostyn on Spring-Heeled Jack (1989), a combination of graphic novel and text based on a penny dreadful character.
+Publishers Weekly wrote: "this waggish, innovative story of a courageous trio is sure to engage even the most reluctant reader."
+He wrote the realist novel The Broken Bridge (1990), "a love letter to that landscape of North Wales."

 Between 1988 and 1996, Pullman taught part-time at Westminster College, Oxford, continuing to write children's stories.
 He began His Dark Materials in about 1993.
-The first book, Northern Lights, was published in 1995 (entitled The Golden Compass in the U.S., 1996).
-Pullman won both the annual Carnegie Medal and the Guardian Children's Fiction Prize, a similar award that authors may not win twice.
+The first book, Northern Lights, was published in 1995 (as The Golden Compass in the U.S. in 1996).
+While working on the trilogy, he wrote The Firework-Maker's Daughter (1995), Clockwork, or All Wound Up (1996) and I Was a Rat! or, The Scarlet Slippers (1999), which he called fairy tales.
+The Firework-Maker's Daughter won the Gold Nestlé Smarties Book Prize.
+The trilogy continued with The Subtle Knife (1997) and The Amber Spyglass (2000).

 Pullman has been writing full-time since 1996.
 He continues to deliver talks and writes occasionally for The Guardian, including writing and lecturing about education, in which he is often critical of unimaginative education policies.
 He was awarded a CBE in the New Year's Honours list in 2004.
-He also co-judged the Christopher Tower Poetry Prize (awarded by Oxford University) in 2005 with Gillian Clarke.
-In 2004, he was elected President of the Blake Society.
-In 2004 Pullman also guest-edited The Mays Anthology, a collection of new writing from students at the Universities of Oxford and Cambridge.
+That year, he was elected President of the Blake Society and guest-edited The Mays Literary Anthology, a collection of new writing from students at the Universities of Oxford and Cambridge.
+He returned to fairy tales with The Scarecrow and His Servant (2004), which won the Silver Smarties Prize.